MiguelMDSDP/learning-go/README.md

 <a name="operations"></a>
 ### Operations

-This code implements a new type and a interface to simulate calculations of sums and subtractons using polymorphic structure.
+This code implements a new type and a interface to do calculations of sums and subtractons using polymorphic structure.

 ##### Running examlpe